Abalone: Description

 The exterior of the shell is striated and dull.
 The color of the shell is very variable from species to species, which may reflect the animal's diet.
 The iridescent nacre that lines the inside of the shell varies in color from silvery white, to pink, red and green-red to deep blue, green to purple.

 The animal has fimbriated head lobes and side lobes that are fimbriated and cirrated.
 The radula has small median teeth, and the lateral teeth are single and beam-like.
 They have about 70 uncini, with denticulated hooks, the first four very large.
 The rounded foot is very large in comparison to most molluscs.
 The soft body is coiled around the columellar muscle, and its insertion, instead of being on the columella, is on the middle of the inner wall of the shell.
 The gills are symmetrical and both well developed.

 These snails cling solidly with their broad, muscular foot to rocky surfaces at sublittoral depths, although some species such as Haliotis cracherodii used to be common in the intertidal zone.
-Abalones reach maturity at a relatively small size.
+Abalone reach maturity at a relatively small size.
 Their fecundity is high and increases with their size, laying from 10,000 to 11 million eggs at a time.
 The spermatozoa are filiform and pointed at one end, and the anterior end is a rounded head.

-The adults provide no further assistance to the larvae and they are described as lecithotrophic.
+The larvae are lecithotrophic.
 The adults are herbivorous and feed with their rhipidoglossan radula on macroalgae, preferring red or brown algae.
+Sizes vary from 20 mm (Haliotis pulcherrima) to 200 mm, while Haliotis rufescens is the largest of the genus at 12 in.